-- under the immediate supervision of a consultant or autonomously practising anaesthetist at all times.
-15 - 1.16 Only individuals who appear on the voluntary register, currently administered by the Royal College of Anaesthetists, should be employed in AA roles.15 - 1.17 Where an AA is primarily responsible for the provision of anaesthesia, a named anaesthetic consultant or autonomously practising anaesthetist should have overall responsibility for the care of the patient during anaesthesia.15 - 1.18 There should be a dedicated trained assistant (i.e. an operating department practitioner or equivalent) in every theatre in which anaesthesia care is being delivered by AAs.15 - 1.19 Clinical governance is the responsibility of individual institutions and, for AAs, this should follow the same principles that apply to medically qualified anaesthetists, ensuring:15 - training that is appropriately focused and resourced - supervision and support in keeping with practitioners' needs and practice responsibilities - practice centred audit and review processes.
+- 1.15 Anaesthesia associates should work within the scope of practice and levels of supervision defined by the RCoA - 1.16 There should be a dedicated trained assistant (i.e. an operating department practitioner or equivalent) in every theatre in which anaesthesia care is being delivered by AAs. - 1.17 Clinical governance is the responsibility of individual institutions and, for AAs, this should follow the same principles that apply to medically qualified anaesthetists, ensuring:

+- training that is appropriately focused and resourced - supervision and support in keeping with practitioners' needs and practice responsibilities - practice centred audit and review processes.